 For women’s history month, Europeana has released a great new colouring book about women in history with images from Europe’s greatest library and heritage collections.

-Posted in Criminology, Economics, Education, Finance, Management, Marketing, Media and Communication, Politics, Sociology, Work and Employment | Tagged Diversity, Employment, Labour Market, United Kingdom, Universities | Leave a response
+Posted in Criminology, Economics, Education, Finance, Management, Marketing, Media and Communication, Politics, Risk, Crisis and Disaster Management, Security and risk, Sociology, Work and Employment | Tagged Colouring book, International Women's Day, Well-being, Women | Leave a response

-Posted in Criminology, Disaster and emergency, Economics, Education, Finance, International Relations, Management, Marketing, Media and Communication, Politics, Security and risk, Sociology, Work and Employment | Tagged Higher Education, Journals, Leicester, Open access, United Kingdom | Leave a response
+Posted in Criminology, Economics, Education, Finance, Management, Marketing, Media and Communication, Politics, Sociology, Work and Employment | Tagged Higher Education, India, United Kingdom, Women | Leave a response

-Posted in Criminology, Disaster and emergency, Economics, Education, Finance, Management, Marketing, Media and Communication, Politics, Security and risk, Sociology | Tagged Dissertations, Open access, Theses | Leave a response
+Posted in Criminology, Economics, Education, Finance, International Relations, Management, Marketing, Media and Communication, Politics, Sociology, Work and Employment | Tagged BAME, Higher Education, Research, United Kingdom | Leave a response

 The Global Public Policy Institute (GPPi) is an independent non-profit think tank based in Berlin.
 It has just launched the Academic Freedom Index in close cooperation with FAU University Erlangen-Nuremberg, V‑Dem and the Scholars at Risk Network.
 Its website has a methodology, case studies and data.
 There is a full report and a working paper which look […]

 Vogue has a history of the origins of London Fashion Week What is the value of fashion ?
 In 2018 British Fashion Council released some data about London Fashion Week including that there were 20,000 cups of espresso served and 200kg of Lavazza coffee consumed!
 For data on its impact see the Blooming Flower conversation […]